Types of Degrees Salon Management Majors Are Getting

 |Hispanic or Latino||11|

-Salon Management appeals to people across the globe.
+Students from other countries are interested in Salon Management, too.
 About 2.2% of those with this major are international students.

 How Much Do Salon Management Majors Make?